-According to the Uniform procedure for veterinary control at the customs border of the Customs Union, products contained in the Uniform list of products under veterinary control require a veterinary certificate (except veterinary drugs and feed additives of chemical and microbiological synthesis, which need only be accompanied by documents issued by the manufacturer confirming their quality and safety).
-Veterinary certificates should be consistent with the Uniform requirements for products under veterinary control.
+According to the uniform procedure for veterinary control at the customs border of the Customs Union, products contained in the uniform list of products under veterinary control require a veterinary certificate (except veterinary drugs and feed additives of chemical and microbiological synthesis).
+Veterinary certificates should be consistent with the uniform requirements for products under veterinary control.

-Veterinary certificates are also used to enforce the Uniform sanitary-epidemiological and hygienic requirements for products contained in the Uniform list of products under sanitary-epidemiological control at the customs border and in the customs territory of the Customs Union.
+Veterinary certificates are also used to enforce the uniform sanitary-epidemiological and hygienic requirements (in Russian) for products contained in the uniform list of products under sanitary- epidemiological control at the customs border and in the customs territory of the Customs Union.